What are Vascularized Bone Grafts?

 If You Have Experienced a Bone Injury, Contact HandSport Surgery Institute

 Please contact us as soon as possible to schedule an appointment with our talented team.
-People experiencing bone injuries should be evaluated to try and prevent further injury and mobility issues.
+People experiencing bone injuries should be evaluated to try and reduce the risk of further injury and mobility issues.

 If you have been injured, it’s important to be evaluated by a highly skilled professional.
-Call Drs.
-Mark and Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to help you feel better.
+Call Dr. Mark Pruzansky and Dr. Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to help you feel better.